joemasilotti/bridge-components/components/document-scanner/README.md

 > [!IMPORTANT]
 > This is a paid component.
 Gain access to the source code by [purchasing a Pro license](https://buy.https://buy.stripe.com/fZeaF6bn9b9d4Pm14b?prefilled_promo_code=EARLYACCESSstripe.com/fZeaF6bn9b9d4Pm14b).

-Presents a camera that digitizes physical documents and renders.
+Presents a camera that digitizes physical documents and renders the images.
 The underlying native APIs on iOS and Android are configured to:

 * automatically detect documents
 * trim, crop, and rotate captures